 Early in life, I trained as a dancer, but by my early teens preferred acting.
 I was grateful of my time at school(s), at universities, and subsequently, all the shorter courses, workshops in psychology, creative writing and various forms of Art.
 All have been enriching.
 Learning is life-enhancing and helps remind of how much you do not know.
 Perhaps with this in mind, I review books in genres I might not choose for pleasure, often finding high quality writing in unexpected places.
 A book needs valuing within its own parameters.
 And I am excited when reading books by authors from very different countries and cultures.

 To me, characterisation is key.
 It’s been said that everything I write has a dark undertow or back-kick.
-It’s true, I can’t seem to help it, and also I don’t sort of care.
+It’s true, I can’t seem to help it, and I don’t really care.
 The story has to be true to my pen.
-Anyway, happy endings are very hard to achieve.

 On a personal note, apart from all-important family, I enjoy theatre, sculpture, fine art, architecture, landscapes and seascapes.
-I much prefer a warm climate, but I’m English.
-So, tough!
+I much prefer a warm climate, but I’m English so often have to go without.